Brought to you by Lilly-sama and Ri696q

 Gohan blinked confused.
 For a moment he had completely forgotten where he was, but that moment passed quickly and yesterday's events came crashing back.

 "You know," Videl said, her blue eyes watching his every move in case he wasn't completely over his flower induced high, "for someone who is supposed to know everything you certainly fail when forced out into the real world."

 "Sorry..." he said embarrassed.
 And he was indeed sorry.
 So very sorry that Videl had had to put up with his foolishness.
-And her words stung painfully because, yes, he was supposed to know everything about survival in the wilderness considering he had spent half a year in the middle of nowhere when he was only 4-5 years old.
+And her words stung painfully because, yes, he was supposed to know everything about survival in the wilderness considering he had spent half a year in the middle of nowhere when he was only four or five years old.
 He certainly wouldn't tell her that.
 Because if she knew, she would only berate him for eating those flowers even more.

 It had been stupid of him really.
 Eating those Angel Trumpets.

 When he had eaten them, he had been walking around, collecting flowers, thinking about how he should deal with the situation.
 He had been terribly hungry too and Daylilies would not be enough to fill his Saiyan stomach.
 He had picked them randomly, not even bothering to check if they were the correct flowers or not.
 He wanted to get it over with so he could mystically disappear and hunt for his own meal while Videl was still searching for water.
 Absentmindedly he ate a few flowers to silence his growling stomach until he could get some real food.
 That was when the world began turning funny.